Quick Change: Production

 In her 2022 memoir Dying of Politeness, Davis claimed that Murray sexually harassed her during their first meeting for the film by insisting on using an electric massage device on her despite her repeatedly telling him to stop.
 She said that he also screamed at her for being late during filming.

+<A number of scenes where the trio are driving around lost, happen upon a modern joust/duel, and even the taxi scenes were filmed in various parts of Queens and Brooklyn.
+The scene where the woman is screaming at the road crew was filmed in the South Bronx.
+The scenes that were filmed right after the escape from the bank were filmed on the Brooklyn waterfront that is now totally unrecognizable in the present day as it appeared in the film.

 Jonathan Demme was initially chosen to direct the film, but then was no longer available.
 Ron Howard was then approached.
 He turned it down after reading the script, saying that there was no character to root for.
 After unsuccessful attempts to agree on a suitable director, Howard Franklin and Bill Murray opted to direct the picture themselves.

 Reception

 On Rotten Tomatoes the film has an approval rating of 84% based on 37 reviews, with an average rating of 6.7/10.
 The website's critics consensus reads: "Quick Change makes the most of its clever premise with a smartly skewed heist comedy that leaves plenty of room for its talented cast to shine."
 On Metacritic it has a weighted average score of 56 out of 100 based on 17 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Several critics claim it is one of Murray's finest roles: a jaded man who has had too much of the Big Apple.
 Also praised were the strong performances by the supporting cast, particularly Robards as the police chief Rotzinger, who, while almost as burned out as Murray, is still determined to capture the robbers as a swan song to his long career.

 Roger Ebert, in his July 13, 1990, Chicago Sun-Times review, wrote: Quick Change is a funny but not an inspired comedy.
 It has two directors... and I wonder if that has anything to do with its inability to be more than just efficiently entertaining."